Phelsuma: Diet

 Day geckos feed on various insects and other invertebrates in the wild.
 They also eat nectar, pollen, and occasionally soft, ripe and sweet fruits such as bananas.

 In captivity, such a diet is simulated.
 Insects which may be used include: (wingless) fruit flies, various flies, wax moths, crickets, small super worms, small butter worms and mealworms.
 Fruit, which is required a few times a week, may be small pieces of papaya, banana, or other sweet fruit and also commercial gecko nectars.

 In 2008 a BBC film crew took footage of a day gecko successfully begging a planthopper for honeydew.

+Etymology

+The genus Phelsuma was first described in 1825 by the British zoologist John Edward Gray, who named it after the Dutch physician Murk van Phelsum.

 Classification

-The genus Phelsuma was first described in 1825 by the British zoologist John Edward Gray, who named it after the Dutch physician Murk van Phelsum.
 The genus consists of about 70 known species and subspecies.

 Two Phelsuma species (Phelsuma gigas and Phelsuma edwardnewtoni), both of which were endemic to the Mascarene island of Rodrigues, are now considered to be extinct, probably due to the destruction of their environments by human settlers and their domestic animals.
-Many day gecko species are endangered today because an increasing percentage of their natural habitat, especially tropical forest, is being destroyed by human activity.
+Many day gecko species are endangered today for similar reasons: an increasing percentage of their natural habitat, especially tropical forest, is being destroyed by human activity.